erikorlowski/cscie97/cscie97/asn5/design.md

 ![Create User Dialog Box](./CreateUser.jpg)

 The Controller window is the window that flight controllers interact with the control flights.
 It is shown below.
 Of note, this interface supports the drag and drop transfer of aircraft between sectors.
 Also of note is that messages are color coded between read and unread and warnings are color coded by severity.
+It also supports the use of the scroll wheel to zoom in and out of the map.

 The map allows flight controllers to amend the flight plan by clicking on an aircraft and dragging and dropping waypoints.